 Inside: Tips to help manage back-to-school anxiety

-Now that it’s August, summer is coming to an end and the first day of school will be here before we know it.
+Now that it’s August, summer is coming to an end.
+Which means the first day of school will be here before we know it!

-My 4 year old is worried that he won’t make any friends, even though he’s well liked and I’m pretty sure was friends with almost every child in his class last year.
+My 4-year-old is worried that he won’t make any friends.
+I’m pretty sure was friends with almost every child in his class last year.
 But he’s also shy at first and starting over with new classmates can be intimidating for a 5-year-old.
-He’s also nervous that he won’t know what he’s supposed to in Kindergarten.
+He’s also nervous that he won’t know what he’s supposed to know in Kindergarten.

 Sometimes kids aren’t able to tell us they’re feeling nervous, but they might experience physical symptoms of anxiety like frequent stomach aches or headaches.
 This chart from Anxious Toddlers shows some other ways that anxiety can affect the body.

-All of these feelings are normal and ok, but they can be overwhelming for both the kids and their caregivers who don’t know how to help.
+All of these feelings are normal and ok.
+But they can be overwhelming for children and their caregivers who don’t know how to help.
 Here are the things that have helped me and my family prepare for the first day of school.

-Here are my Top 8 Tips for Helping Kids Deal with Anxiety about the First Day of School:
+8 Tips for Helping Kids Deal with SCHOOL ANXIETY:

 1. Take a Trial Run

-Most schools have Open House where you can go meet the teacher, find out where their classroom will be, and learn what to expect on the first day.
+Most schools have Open House where you can go meet the teacher.
+You can also find out where their classroom will be and learn what to expect on the first day.
 This might help kids who are nervous about not knowing what to expect, especially if they see that some of their friends are in the same class.

 2. Plan a Play Date

-Our school has facebook groups for every grade level and sometimes the parents arrange play dates prior to the first day of school so the kids can get to know each other.
+Our school has Facebook groups for every grade level.
+Sometimes the parents arrange play dates prior to the first day of school so the kids can get to know each other.
 It’s also a great way for the parents to meet and talk about questions or concerns they may have.

 3. Draw a Picture